mbadolato/iTerm2-Color-Schemes/README.md

 The Rouge 2 theme was created by [Josef Aidt](https://github.com/josefaidt/rouge-theme) and ported to iTerm2 by [Sam Rose](https://github.com/samrose3).

+The theme Tinacious Design was created by [Tina Holly](https://tinaciousdesign.com)

 If there are other color schemes you'd like to see included, drop me a line!

 ## Extra